dat2/jvm_backend/README.md

 # jvm_class_generator
-A simple JVM assembler project intended to be used by compiler writers targeting the JVM, or for educational use.
+A simple JVM class file generator project intended to be used by compiler writers targeting the JVM, or for educational use.